 Minimize the use of recursion.

-Converting recursive calculations to the corresponding iterative calculation.
+Convert recursive calculations to the corresponding iterative calculation.
 In principle, any recursive calculation can be remodeled as an iterative calculation which will have a smaller impact on some computing resources but which may be harder for a human to comprehend.
 The cost to human understanding must be weighed against the practical limits of computing resource.

-In cases where the depth of recursion can be shown to be statically bounded by a tolerable number, then recursion may be acceptable, but should be documented for the use of maintainers.
+Restrict recursion to cases where the depth of recursion can be shown to be statically bounded by a tolerable number and document this number.
+Alternatively, monitor the depth of the recursion through mechanisms such as passing a recursion depth value that is incremented for each level of recursion, and use explicit comparison against a maximum depth limit to trigger handling of the situation.

-It should be noted that some languages or implementations provide special (more economical) treatment of a form of recursion known as tail-recursion.
+Note: Some languages or implementations provide special (more economical) treatment of a form of recursion known as tail-recursion.
 In this case, the impact on computing economy is reduced.
 When using such a language, tail recursion may be preferred to an iterative calculation.

 6.35.6 Implications for language design and evolution